-Sampling and Analysis Plans and Removal Actions Under environmental-related removal actions.
-EPA is responsible for reviewing and approving SAPs. □ 40 CFR 300.415(b)(4)(ii): "If environmental samples SAPs are are to be collected, the lead agency shall develop reviewed sampling and analysis plans that shall provide a process for obtaining data of sufficient quality and by EPA quantity to satisfy data needs.
-Sampling and analysis plans shall be reviewed and approved by EPA." ☐ The Uniform Federal Policy for Quality Assurance Project Plans (UFP QAPP) provides guidance for data collection at federal facility sites.
+Sampling and Analysis Plans and Removal Actions

+- ☐ Under environmental-related removal actions, EPA is responsible for reviewing and approving SAPs. - □ 40 CFR 300.415(b)(4)(ii): "If environmental samples are to be collected, the lead agency shall develop sampling and analysis plans that shall provide a process for obtaining data of sufficient quality and quantity to satisfy data needs.
+Sampling and analysis plans shall be reviewed and approved by EPA."